matthuisman/samsung-tvplus-for-channels/README.md

 ## Add Source to Channels

-Once you have your Stirr M3U and EPG XML available, you can use it to [custom channels](https://getchannels.com/docs/channels-dvr-server/how-to/custom-channels/) channels in the [Channels](https://getchannels.com) app.
+Once you have your the container running, you can use it to [custom channels](https://getchannels.com/docs/channels-dvr-server/how-to/custom-channels/) channels in the [Channels](https://getchannels.com) app.

 Add a new source in Channels DVR Server and choose `M3U Playlist`.
 Fill out the form using your new playlist and EPG URLs.